Office of Student Affairs

 Federal Student Loans

 Federal Direct Unsubsidized Stafford Loan: The Federal Direct Unsubsidized Stafford Loan is available to medical students regardless of need or ability to contribute.
 Maximum annual loan limit is $42,722 (for M-1 and M-4 students) and $47,167 (for M-2 and M-3 students).
 A one-time promissory note needs to be signed for the Federal Direct Unsubsidized Stafford Loan.
-An origination fee of 1.066 percent is charged up front for loans disbursed after October 1, 2017 and before October 1, 2018.
+An origination fee of 1.057 percent is charged up front for loans disbursed after October 1, 2020 and before October 1, 2022.
 The Stafford Loan aggregate limit is $224,000.
-The interest rate on the loan is at a fixed 6.595%.
+The interest rate on the loan is at a fixed 5.28 % for loans disbursed after July 1st, 2021.
 Interest begins to accrue on these loans at the time of disbursement.
 Repayment begins six months after termination of enrollment or graduation.
 There is no deferment during internship and residency, but forbearance and various alternate payment plans are available.

 Federal Direct Graduate PLUS Loan: The Federal Direct Graduate PLUS Loan is a credit based loan that allows graduate and professional students to borrow up to the standard cost of attendance minus any other aid.
-An origination fee of 4.264 percent is charged up front for loans disbursed after October 1, 2017 and before October 1, 2018.
-The interest rate on the loan is at a fixed 6.84%.
+An origination fee of 4.236 percent is charged up front for loans disbursed after October 1, 2019 and before October 1, 2020 and before October 1, 2022.
+The interest rate on the loan is at a fixed 6.28 % for loans disbursed after July 1st, 2021.
 Repayment begins immediately with provisions for deferment while in school more than half time.
-Applications are available on the Financial Aid website under the Forms tab.
-Students must sign a separate master promissory note for these loans.
+Graduate Plus Loan application is available online.
+Students must sign a separate master promissory note (MPN) for these loans.

 Private/Alternative Student Loans